gcallah/MiscWriting/Empire/empire.md

 out fooling around, once he has actually sired children, failing to acknowledge that reality is no longer "vice paying tribute to virtue," but "vice failing to take responsibility for its actions."

-The question of whether we ought to have acquired an empire is an interesting one, but I will not deal with it at all here, because I am interested in what to do about the reality that we *have* acquired one. *While* we were acquiring it, perhaps it *was* better that we usually pretended we were "promoting liberty," or something of the sort.

-But now that we have an empire, pretending that we do not renders us incapable of talking about how to manage that empire as prudently and justly as possible.

-### The State Should Guide Us Morally

 Another possible objection to this Hobbesian understanding of the American Empire is that one of the jobs of the state is to be "a wise teacher and an inculcator of good habits" [here](https://www.theatlantic.com/ideas/archive/2020/03/common-good-constitutionalism/609037/).

-I agree with those who hold this for you, at least in so far as the ideal situation is that the state can take on this role.
+I agree with those who hold this view, at least in so far as the ideal situation is that the state can take on this role.
 But recently, the state's main role in that area has been to inculcate bad habits.

-If the rulers of our empire recognized its proper role as currently best institution for preventing widespread violence and anarchy, they would understand that leaving local parts of the empire alone as much as possible is one of the best ways to fulfill there stewardship, as well as lessening resistance to their rule.

-## Conclusion
+If we took on the Roman understanding of how to rule an empire, it would at least allow pockets of "integralism" to exist within its borders.

-Americans should really just acknowledge that their government rules an empire, and the government folks might admit it as well.
+In short, Americans should really just acknowledge that their government rules an empire, and the government might admit it as well.

-Then the question would become, "How can we rule this empire most prudently and justly?"
+Then the salient question would become, "How can we rule this empire most prudently and justly?"

 And at that point we'd be having a genuine conversation.

-## Notes

-If we admit we have an empire, we might be able to define its borders so others would know when they were stepping across them.